samantha-lisik/instacart-basket-analysis/README.md

 The `/02 Data/` folder is **not included** in accordance with CareerFoundry guidelines and GitHub’s file size limitations.

-To reproduce this project, use the same Instacart datasets provided in the CareerFoundry course.
+The original and prepared datasets used for this project are part of the CareerFoundry Data Analytics Program materials and are not included here.

 ---